Yanina Wickmayer: 2017: Out of the top 100

 Wickmayer began the year at Auckland where she beat Johanna Larsson in the first round.
 In the second round, she lost to eighth seed and eventual finalist Ana Konjuh.
 At the Australian Open, Wickmayer was defeated in the first round by Lucie Šafářová. Šafářová saved a total of nine match points to defeat Wickmayer.

 In February, she played for Belgium in the Fed Cup tie versus Romania.
 Wickmayer only played one rubber, and she won, beating Sorana Cîrstea.
 In the end, Belgium defeated Romania 3–1.
 Seeded fifth at the Hungarian Ladies Open, Wickmayer reached the quarterfinals where she lost to third seed Julia Görges.
 The week after the tournament in Budapest, Wickmayer played at the Abierto Mexicano Telcel, where she was defeated in the first round by wildcard Daniela Hantuchová.
 In March, Wickmayer played at Indian Wells where she won her first-round match over Laura Siegemund.
 She lost in the second round to 24th seed Daria Gavrilova.
 Wickmayer was defeated in the first round at the Miami Open by Lucie Šafářová.

 Competing at the Rabat Grand Prix, her first clay-court season tournament of the year, Wickmayer was defeated in the first round by Ekaterina Makarova.
-Seeded second at the Open de Cagnes-sur-Mer, Wickmayer lost in the first round to qualifier Katarina Zavatska.
+Seeded second at Cagnes-sur-Mer, she lost in the first round to qualifier Katarina Zavatska.
 As the top seed at the Empire Slovak Open, Wickmayer made it to the quarterfinals where she was defeated by sixth seed and eventual champion, Markéta Vondroušová.
 Wickmayer played her final tournament before the French Open at the Nürnberger Versicherungscup.
 There, she lost in the second round to second seed Yulia Putintseva.
 Ranked 69 at the French Open, Wickmayer was defeated in the first round by 26th seed Daria Kasatkina.